maintaina/containers/README.md

 ## base

-A horde environment with no extra apps installed
+A horde environment with no extra apps installed.

 Flavors:
  - runtime